-Continuing impact of existing drains rather than new drainage Atmospheric nitrogen deposition - Mixed sources including emissions from poultry and pig farms (A27).
-The latest calculations indicate that the critical load is exceeded on 98% of the habitat Invasion by native trees and scrub (mainly birch) Lack of active management - including lack of/ undergrazing No new permissions - extraction under exisiting consents Relatively few lowland raised bogs are actively burned
+Continuing impact of existing drains rather than new drainage

+Atmospheric nitrogen deposition - mixed sources including emissions from poultry and pig farms (A27).
+The latest calculations indicate that the critical load is exceeded on 100% of the habitat.

+Lack of active management - including lack of/ undergrazing